chuangw6/COMP90041_Tutorial/resources/readings.md

 ### **Author**
 ---
-The reading list is cerated by Chuang Wang, tutor for COMP90041 Semester2 2019\
+The reading list is collected by Chuang Wang, tutor for COMP90041 Semester2 2019\
 Chuang Wang LinkedIn:https://www.linkedin.com/in/chuangw